 Benefits of Coal-to-Liquid Fuels

-One of the major advantage of using coal-derived liquid fuel is that it can be used by today’s gasoline and diesel-powered vehicles and it is also compatible with petroleum distribution infrastructures and no new or modification of existing infrastructures such as storage tanks and pipelines are required..
+One of the major advantages associated with the use of coal-derived liquid fuel is that it can be used by today’s gasoline and diesel-powered vehicles.
+Furthermore, this fuel option is also compatible with petroleum distribution infrastructures, and therefore does not require any new or modifications of existing infrastructures, such as storage tanks and pipelines.

-A reduction in regulated exhaust emission from a variety of diesel-powered engines and vehicles can be achieved by using derived from coal through the Fischer-Tropsch process.
-Coal-derived diesel has also shown to have a near-zero sulfur content, this allows the use of advanced emission control devices.
+A reduction in regulated exhaust emissions from a variety of diesel-powered engines and vehicles can also be achieved by using fuel derived from coal from the Fischer-Tropsch process.
+Coal-derived diesel has also shown to have a near-zero sulfur content, which allows the use of advanced emission control devices.
 Because of the low sulfur content, very little to no particulates are emitted.